Hot Days, Unsafe Schools? The Impact of Heat on School Shootings: Data

-Panels (a) and (b) in Figure~\ref{fig:shooting} depict the total number of school shootings by year and by month, respectively.
-The annual number of school shootings remained between 10 and 60 cases until around 2010, after which it began to increase, peaking in 2021.
-Panel (c) in Figure~\ref{fig:shooting} shows the total number of shootings per county over the sample period.
-Fewer shooting incidents are observed in the northern and central regions of the U.S. compared to the southern, western, and eastern regions.
+Panels (a) and (b) in Figure~\ref{fig:shooting} show the total number of school shootings by year and by month, respectively.
+The annual number of recorded incidents remained between 10 and 60 until around 2010, after which it increased and reached its sample-period peak in 2021.
+Panel (c) shows the total number of shootings per county over the sample period.
+Incidents are less frequent in northern and central counties than in parts of the South, West, and East Coast.

-We source county-level, population-weighted daily measures of maximum temperature and precipitation from \citet{lee_prism} for the estimation period (1981--2022).
-These measures are constructed using 4 km–resolution gridded observations produced by the PRISM Climate Group.
-Figure~\ref{fig:temp} illustrates the geographic distribution of average daily maximum temperatures and total days with temperatures above 90$^{\circ}$F in an average year.
-Panel~(a) shows average daily maximum temperatures across counties, while panel~(b) displays the spatial distribution of the average annual number of days with maximum temperatures above 90$^\circ$F. The southern regions---including Texas, Arizona, and parts of Florida--experience both the highest average maximum temperatures and the greatest number of hot days.